top of page

 This's how the collagen serum comes in handy because this collagen replacement is designed to stimulate the production of this structural protein and replace your damaged collagen by erasing and preventing wrinkles and age spots from developing.

-4. Peptides to help boost collagen for skin
+Peptides are to help boost collagen in the skin

-Peptides are a linkage of amino acids that are units of protein molecules and proteins, which are the building block of our skin.
+In a protein molecule, various amino acids are linked together by peptide bonds; These proteins are the building block of our skin.
 The chains of amino acids and arrangements in different chain structures determine the framework of every tissue in our bodies.
-When peptide is a short chain of amino acids, they are small enough to penetrate the top layer of our skin, signal to the body that it needs to produce more collagen and let cells know how to improve their function.
+When peptide is a short chain of amino acids, they are small enough to penetrate the top layer of our skin, signal to the body that it needs to produce more collagen, and let cells know how to improve their function.

 As we age, our collagen production decreases.
 As a result, it breaks down; peptides help reparative treatments combat specific signs of aging like wrinkles, loss of density, and changes in textures.

 So, think of the peptide as the messenger between skin cells.
-When applied topically in skincare, it will relax wrinkles, stop collagen degradation, increase collagen production, and maintain our skin's youthfulness by slowing down the sign of aging and giving the appearance of more youthful and supple skin.
+When applied topically in skincare, it will send the message to stop collagen degradation, increase collagen production, and maintain our skin's youthfulness by slowing down the sign of aging and giving the appearance of more youthful and supple skin.

 Retinol is a vitamin A derivative that has been praised as one of the most effective acne treatments, but most recently has become part of a daily skincare routine.
 Retinol's benefits include promoting skin renewal, removing the brown spot, improving skin texture, and reducing the visible signs of aging due to sun exposure, fine line, and wrinkle.
 In addition, this potent Antioxidant fights free radicals, one of our skin's biggest Enemies.

 To simplify, Under Vitamin A derivatives contain a group of families.
-One of them is a retinoid family and family members, including Retinoic Acid (Retin-A, Different, Renova), Retinol, and so forth.
+One of them is a retinoid family, and all the family members are, including Retinoic Acid/Tretionoin Acid (Retin-A, Different, Renova), Retinal ( Retinaldehyde), Retinol, Retinyl Esters, and so forth.
 They all share the same last name, Retinoid.
-You can obtain Retinol without a prescription to numerous studies, and it has evidence-backed topical medication for diminishing fine lines and visible signs of aging due to sun exposure.
+You can obtain Retinol without a prescription.
+Numerous studies, and it has evidence-backed topical medication for diminishing fine lines and visible signs of aging due to sun exposure.
 Another strong medicine for the Retinoid family you can get over the counter is Differin, a medication specially formulated to treat acne.

 While the cosmetic industry is saturated with skincare products that promise to reverse and prevent the sign of aging, there is only one "Gold standard" product that dermatologists and FDA approved effective- None other than Retinol.